Stoughton Hospital Foundation

 Our Angels Who Care program gives patients and family members a heartfelt way to recognize those special caregivers for their commitment to providing outstanding patient care.

 Through the program, you can make a contribution to the Stoughton Hospital Foundation in a caregiver’s name to support Stoughton Hospital’s mission.
 Your Angel Who Cares will receive a card recognizing your donation in their honor and a lapel pin to wear proudly for having earned the distinction of delivering exceptional care.

 Showing people how much you care is an important part of life.
-By making a memorial/honorarium gift, you can touch friends and family while helping to improve the health of others in our community.
 Gifts can be made to honor the memory of a love one, friend or co-worker.
 Gifts may also be given to celebrate a birthday, anniversary, the birth of a child or other important milestones.
 In lieu of flowers, consider selecting a charity like Stoughton Hospital Foundation to help honor their legacy.